Don’t wait until the teen years to discuss drugs and alcohol

 When our children are little, concern about drug and alcohol misuse is far from our minds.
-However, the evening news warns about the latest designer drugs while our social media feed is flooded with nightmare stories about teenage binge drinking.
+However, our social media feed is flooded with nightmare stories about teenage binge drinking and overdosing on designer drugs.

 That's why experts advise parents to start the conversation early.

-“Conversations need to be early, often and age appropriate,” says Jan Cairnes, chief executive officer of the Hanley Foundation in West Palm Beach.
 “The easiest message to give children of all ages is to model appropriate drinking behavior.
-For example, have a glass of wine with dinner, not a bottle; have a beer, not a six-pack.”
+For example, have a glass of wine with dinner, not a bottle; have a beer, not a six-pack,” says Jan Cairnes, chief executive officer of the Hanley Foundation in West Palm Beach.

-It’s best to speak in an age-appropriate manner, says Jeff Kadel, executive director of the Palm Beach County Behavioral Health Coalition in Boynton Beach.
-“Don’t tell a 6-year-old he is four times more likely to become addicted to alcohol if he drinks before the age of 15.
-Instead, explain some things are bad for growing brains and bodies,” he says.
+Speaking to children in an age-appropriate manner builds respect.
+Instead of telling a 6-year-old he is four times more likely to become addicted to alcohol if he drinks before the age of 15, consider explaining that some things are bad for growing brains and bodies.

-Partnership for Drug-Free Kids, based in New York City, offers dialogue ideas for parents to engage children of all ages.
-For example, tell children to never share medications and that even gummy vitamins can make them sick if they take too many at once.
+Partnership to End Addiction, based in New York City, offers ideas for how parents can engage children.
+For example, tell children to never share medications.
+Even gummy vitamins can make them sick if they take too many.